valsamovich/cs.github.io/docs/tutorials/database.md

 Current data are used                            | Current and historical data are used Data are inserted, updated, and deleted by users | Data are loaded and updated systematically

+**Dimensional databases** use a star schema with a fully normalized fact table that connects to dimension tables that may be non-normalized.
+Dimensional databases must deal with slowly changing dimensions, and therefore a time dimension is important in a dimensional database.
+Fact tables hold measures of interest, and dimension tables hold attribute values used in queries.
+The star schema can be extended with additional fact tables, dimension tables, and conformed dimensions.

+The purpose of a reporting system is to create meaningful information from disparate data sources and to deliver that information to the proper users on a timely basis.
+Reports are produced by sorting, filtering, grouping, and making simple calculations on the data.
+RFM analysis is a typical reporting application.
+Customers are grouped and classified according to how recently they have placed an order (R), how frequently they order (F), and how much money (M) they spend on orders.
+An RFM report can be produced using SQL statements.

+Online Analytical Processing (OLAP) reporting applications enable users to dynamically restructure reports.
+A measure is a data item of interest.
+A dimension is a characteristic of a measure.
+An OLAP report, or OLAP cube, is an arrangement of measures and dimensions.
+With OLAP, users can drill down and exchange the order of dimensions.

+A distributed database is a database that is stored and processed on more than one computer.
+A replicated database is one in which multiple copies of some or all of the database are stored on different computers.
+A partitioned database is one in which different pieces of the database are stored on different computers.
+A distributed database can be replicated and distributed.

+Distributed databases pose processing challenges.
+If a database is updated on a single computer, then the challenge is simply to ensure that the copies of the database are logically consistent when they are distributed.
+However, if updates are to be made on more than one computer, the challenges become significant.
+If the database is partitioned and not replicated, then challenges occur if transactions span data on more than one computer.
+If the database is replicated and if updates occur to the replicated portions, then a special locking algorithm called distributed two-phase locking is required.
+Implementing this algorithm can be difficult and expensive.

+Objects consist of methods and properties or data values.
+All objects of a given class have the same methods, but they have different property values.
+Object persistence is the process of storing object property values.
+Relational databases are difficult to use for object persistence.
+Some specialized products called object-oriented DBMSs were developed in the 1990s but never received commercial acceptance.
+Oracle and others have extended the capabilities of their relational DBMS products to provide support for object persistence.
+Such databases are referred to as object-relational databases.

+The NoSQL movement (now often read as “not only SQL”) is built upon the need to meet the Big Data storage needs of companies such as Amazon.com, Google, and Facebook.
+The tools used to do this are nonrelational DBMSs know as structured storage.
+An early example was Bigtable, and a more recent popular example is Cassandra.
+These products use a non-normalized table structure built on columns, super columns, column families, and super column families tied together by rowkey values from a keyspace.
+Data processing of the very large data sets found in Big Data is done by the MapReduce process, which breaks a data processing task in many parallel tasks done by many computers in the cluster and then combines these results to produce a final result.
+An emerging product that is supported by Microsoft and Oracle Corporation is the Hadoop Distributed File System (HDFS), with its spinoffs HBase, a nonrelational storage component, and Pig, a query language.

 ## Glossary